meilisearch/documentation/create/how_to/aws.md

 Once you've downloaded your key pair (and only then), click on **Launch Instances**, then on **View Instances**.

-### 9. Enjoy your MiliSearch instance running on AWS!
+### 9. Enjoy your MeiliSearch instance running on AWS!

 Your instance may take a minute or two to get up and running (see the **Instance state** column).